 |Velocity (Av.) (m/s)||0.22||0.19||0.43|

 |Discharge (Av.) (m³/s)||0.014||0.080||0.019|

-At just over 1740m asl the DO readings at RT4a fall within the range to be expected for both July and November data sets.
+At just over 1740m asl the DO readings at RT04A fall within the range to be expected for both July and November data sets.
 Again, the increased elevation and diurnal fluctuations in temperature in narrow, sheltered sections of the valley will produce fluctuations in maximum absolute oxygen capacity and, in consequence, percentage saturation.
 This then fluctuates with that rhythm accordingly.
-The DO levels appear to be rather variable at this site, perhaps indicating that the conditions for life are likewise rather variable.
-However, we did find abundant frog spawn and immature frogs in the river in November 2019.
+However, the DO levels indicate that the conditions for life are acceptable despite the low water levels and temperature variations, and abundant frog spawn and immature frogs were found in the river during the November visits.

-The Conductivity reading at this site (235-250 (µS/cm) is very low.
-Since the stream discharge is very low the impact on the quality of water in the main channel is minimal.
+The Conductivity readings at this site (236-365 (µS/cm) are on the low side.
+Since the stream discharge is very low the overall impact on the quality of water in the main channel is minimal.

-pH readings approaching 9.0 in November are slightly on the high side comapred to the main valley.
+pH readings approaching 9.0 are slightly on the high side compared to the main valley.
 At these levels the alkalinity of the river is still suitable for most aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.